Merkel backs euro fund boost, faces revolt risk

 "I think Merkel will get the majority she needs simply because the pressure is so high," said Niedermayer.
 "Lawmakers know that if they don't deliver that, there is a chance of the coalition falling apart, leading to new elections."

-The coalition parties themselves will write up the draft law and present it to parliament to speed up the ratification procedure and ensure it is passed by month end.
+The coalition parties themselves will write up the draft law and present it to parliament in order to speed up the ratification procedure and ensure it is passed by month end.

-Even then, Merkel's euro zone worries will be far from over.
-This month Germany also starts discussing the permanent bailout fund that is to become operational in mid-2013, the European Stability Mechanism (ESM), which has to be ratified by year-end. ($1 = 0.693 Euros)
+Frank Schaeffler, a lawmaker with the Free Democrats, junior partners in Merkel's coalition and a bailout sceptic, said it was possible she would manage to push through the EFSF, "but I don't believe the Bundestag will give her a majority on the ESM."

-(Additional reporting by Thorsten Severin; Writing by Stephen Brown and Noah Barkin; Editing by David Stamp)
+(Additional reporting by Thorsten Severin; Writing by Stephen Brown and Noah Barkin; Editing by John Stonestreet/Ruth Pitchford)